 Dental Care for Infants & Children

-What you need to know about oral care for your child
+Oral care for your child

 Brushing Infant's Teeth

-Steps for Brushing Infant's Teeth
+Steps to Brushing Infant's Teeth

-1. Make sure your baby lies in comfortable position in front of you or on your lap
+1. Make sure your baby lies in a comfortable position in front of you or on your lap

 Toothbrush for Your Child